SCOUT: Closed-Loop in-vivo System for Continuous Methane Concentration Monitoring in Cattle: Data Processing and Calibration Frameworks

-Methane concentrations during confirmed "no-animal" periods were smoothed using 1000-point moving averages to generate time-varying ambient baselines accounting for diurnal variations and facility-wide emission patterns.
-Figure~\ref{fig:sniffer-ambient} illustrates this baseline estimation process and demonstrates its accuracy through comparison with independently collected video data.
-The temporal alignment between \co-based activity detection windows and video-confirmed cow presence periods validates the effectiveness of using \co as a proxy for animal activity.
-Subtracting the background trace from the original filtered signal yielded a normalized methane profile, isolating animal-specific emission events.
-Threshold values were empirically optimized using video-confirmed animal presence periods to maximize detection sensitivity while minimizing false positives.
+In the second stage, methane concentrations during confirmed no-animal periods were smoothed using 1000-point moving averages to generate a time-varying ambient baseline accounting for diurnal and facility-wide emission patterns.
+Subtracting this background profile from the filtered signal yielded a normalized methane trace isolating animal-specific events.
+Figure~\ref{fig:sniffer-ambient} illustrates this procedure; temporal alignment between CO\textsubscript{2}-based detection windows and video-confirmed cow presence validates the effectiveness of the approach.
+Threshold values were empirically optimized using video-confirmed presence periods to maximize detection sensitivity while minimizing false positives.